Writing Mentors - apply

 - Attend regular team meetings

-- Participate and team or individual projects as required
+- Participate in team or individual projects as required

 - Liaise with Senior Student Writing Mentors and Language and Learning Advisers as required